ChadwickCSP/AdventureQuest/README.md

 on either end.

 When defining a procedure, it is possible to define "inputs" to the procedure.
-These are referred to as the procedure's `arguments`.
-The procedure's arguments are represented by Data blocks on the outside of the procedure with outgoing arrows pointing to the procedures Entry point.
+These are referred to as the procedure's `parameters`.
+The procedure's parameter are represented by Data blocks on the outside of the procedure with outgoing arrows pointing to the procedures Entry point.

-A procedure should contain exactly one Entry point with a label defining the procedures name as well as an argument list defining the order in which the arguments are expected to be received.
+A procedure should contain exactly one Entry point with a label defining the procedures name as well as an parameters list defining the order in which the parameters are expected to be received.

 Just like a normal flowchart, a procedure's flowchart must end at a Terminal.
 However, a procedure's Terminal describes the value that is returned by the